znck/znck.dev/src/blog/articles/2019-awesomeconf/readme.md

 ![AwesomeConf: No one shall be a passive attendee](./ac-standee.jpg){large}

 The conference day, we were excited, terrified, nervous, and every other thing.
-All attendees were there on time, which rarely happened in our meetup.
+All attendees were there on time, which had rarely happened in our meetups.
 But there’s always someone who’s stuck in Bangalore traffic, but this one was our first speaker.
 It’s a different story, you should read [the article](https://dev.to/gokatz/first-time-speaker-fts-with-few-tips-45po) by Gokul.

 _**Enjoy the Vue**_ - Swapnil completed his welcome address and the conference begins.
 We had 5 sessions of 3 talks each, filled with breaks for discussions and a great lunch.
 Some people enjoyed talks, others enjoyed conversations but most enjoyed the lunch.